 Depending on the length of the race, you’ll start reducing your mileage 1-3 weeks ahead of the race.
 This means that if you’re averaging 20-30 miles a week, you’re going to gradually start reducing that in the weeks before your race.

-The idea is that you need to reduce your volume so that your legs aren’t overworked come race day and instead are well-rested and feel fresh for your race.
+The idea is that you need to reduce your volume so that your legs aren’t overworked come race day.
+You’ll arrive at the start line well-rested and fresh for your race.
 If you’re constantly pounding the pavement, they will still be tired on race day.
+You can certainly race that way, but it will be hard to perform any better than on your hard workout days.

 Even though you’re reducing mileage, you don’t need to reduce the number of days that you run.
-Instead, keep running around the same number of days, but just run less on those days.
+Instead, keep running the same number of days.
+Just run fewer miles on those days.

 Keep Running Intensity Steady